TkinterEP/ttkthemes/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.``

+Please note that while you can use some themes **only** under GPLv3 and that my code is also available **only** under GPLv3, some themes, of which the files have a header explicitly stating this, are also available under the BSD-like 2-clause Tcl license.

 ## Usage
 For more information about how to use this project in your own programs, please check out the